euler357/TrueRNG/README.md

 TrueRNG Utilities
 =================
-Scrips and Utilities for the TrueRNG and TrueRNGpro Random Number Generators
+Scripts and Utilities for the TrueRNG and TrueRNGpro Random Number Generators

 Devices and information available at: https://ubld.it/products/
 ---------------------------------------------------------------